Lamentations: Musings on staging

 Lamentations springs to life when its poetic form is appreciated and respected.
 Poetry is performance.
-And this can include, perhaps especially so, staged readings or even theatrical production.
+And this can include staged readings, theatrical production and perhaps especially here with Lamentations a devotional worship setting.
 Indeed, in their origins, these poems were embedded within a deeply performative oral environment.[1]

 "Look!" and "notice!" comprise a thread running through each chapter of Lamentations and across all of them: see the translation notes.
 And it is all about bringing vivid pictures into the mind.
 Visual staging seems to be not only an option, but encouraged.